Al-'Asifah: History

 Its first attempted raid occurred on December 31, 1964, but was hindered when the fighters were detained by the Lebanese Armed Forces while planning to demolish a pumping station of the Israeli national water carrier.
 The following night a second al-Asifah unit infiltrated the border south of Lake Tiberius and laid explosive satchel in a water canal, which never detonated.
 In its early years, al-Asifah's direct military impact was negligible and their activities remained limited in scope and effectiveness.
 By the end of its first year, al-Asifah claimed to have carried out over 110 operations within Israeli territory.
 However, Israeli sources credit al-Asifah with a total of only 35 operations for the same time period.

 Overall, al-Asifah only had limited success in spearheading an armed struggle against Israel.
 Its operations were more symbolic than effective, and their impact was more psychological than physical.
-Over time, the majority of al-Asifah forces were incorporated into the Palestinian Liberation Organization armed wing, the Palestinian Liberation Army.
+Over time, the majority of al-Asifah forces were incorporated into the Palestine Liberation Organization armed wing, the Palestinian Liberation Army.
 Although some units retained the name al-Asifah throughout the 1980s and 1990s, Fatah eventually re-branded its armed wing from al-Asifah to the Al-Aqsa Martyrs' Brigades following the outbreak of the Al-Aqsa Intifada in 2000.
+However, an armed group which retained the name Al-'Asifah has participated in the ongoing Gaza war (2023-present) on the side of Hamas.